ItsYeWolfie/javascript-concepts/README.md

 In the code above, we can see that the `marriedJane` object is a reference to the `jane` object, and when we change the `lastName` property of the `marriedJane` object, we are also changing the `lastName` property of the `jane` object.

-In details: It didn't create a new object in the heap, it just created a new variable that points to the same object in the stack that holds the reference to the object in the heap.
+In detail: It didn't create a new object in the heap, it just created a new variable that points to the same object in the stack that holds the reference to the object in the heap.
 In the stack, they both hold the same reference to the object in the heap.
 Whenever we change the object in the heap, both objects will be affected.
 This is the reason why we can't change the `marriedJane` object, which is declared as a `const`, and as we know, `const` variables can't be changed.
 However, what needs to be constant is the value in the stack, and in this case, it is the reference to the object in the heap, which we aren't changing, but the object in the heap itself.
 It doesn't have to do anything with the `const` keyword, it is just how objects work.
-What we can't do is to assign a completely different object to the `marriedJane` variable, for example if we do:
+What we can't do is assign a completely different object to the `marriedJane` variable, for example, if we do:

 ```javascript
 marriedJane = {}; // Uncaught TypeError: Assignment to constant variable.